We live in an age of disruption – and that's a good thing.

 My company Human Longevity Inc. (HLI) will sequence all 3.2 billion letters in your genome, plus your microbiome and compare your data to a massive database of millions of consumers.

-Such data mining will allow you (your AI or your physician) to know in advance which diseases threaten you, and make your healthcare proactive and preventive.
+Such data mining will allow you (your AI assistant or your physician) to know in advance which diseases threaten you, and make your healthcare proactive and preventive.

 HLI's goal is to enable "n of 1" care, where the medicine prescribed for you is the perfect medicine just for you.
 HLI's goal is also to add 30+ healthy years onto your life, making "100 years old the new 60."